Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

   opaque value<Hash.Nh>;
 } LogParent;
 ~~~

+The `commitment` field contains the output of evaluating HMAC on
+`CommitmentValue`, as described in {{commitment}}.
+The `prefix_tree` field
+contains the root hash of the prefix tree, after inserting a new label-version
+pair for the `label` in `CommitmentValue`.

 The value of a parent node is computed by hashing together the values of its
 left and right children: